Fabulani/pcd-viewer/README.md

 # pcd-viewer
-Web app for visualizing PCD files in real-time with some filtering capabilities.
+Web app for visualizing and filtering PCD files in real-time.